gevulotnetwork/mia/README.md

 MIA
 ===

 MIA is a Minimal Init Application.
-It serves as entrypoint for VM images built from containers by `gvltctl`.
+It serves as init process (an alternative to systemd) in Linux VM built for Gevulot Network.
+It is used by default in [Gevulot Control CLI](https://github.com/gevulotnetwork/gvltctl) tool.
+Its job is to configure environment and launch the main application in the VM.

+## Repository

+- `mia` - MIA source code
+- `mia-installer` - installer for MIA (CLI and library)
+- `mia-rt-config` - MIA Runtime Configuration

-## Functionality
+## Docs

-MIA first mounts any necessary filesystems, then starts the user's init process or directly the application.

-MIA is typically called by the kernel when booting a VM.
-It gets passed any init options that the user specified.

-Example invocation:
+MIA is configured through runtime configuration files `config.yaml`.

+To understand how MIA operates, check out `mia-rt-config` docs:

 ```
-/sbin/mia \
-    --module nvidia \
-    --mount proc:/proc:proc: \
-    --mount input:/mnt/input:9p:trans=virtio,version=9p2000.L \
-    /bin/bash -c "echo hello"
+cargo doc -p mia-rt-config
 ```

-The mount syntax is `<device-or-virtfs-tag>:<mountpoint>:<fs-type>:<options>`.